berendkleinhaneveld/Registrationshop/README.md

 For deformable registration [elastix](http://elastix.isi.uu.nl) is used.
 The rigid transformation that you can create with the rigid registration tools will serve as initial transformation for elastix.
 The parameters for elastix can be edited inside Registrationshop so you don't have fall back to editing raw parameter files!

 ## Installation

+On macOS, it is now possible to install with `conda`.

+    conda env create
+    conda activate registrationshop
+    pythonw RegistrationShop.py

+Note the 'w' after python: that is not a typo.
+Running with `python` will give the following error message:

+    Qt internal error: qt_menu.nib could not be loaded.

-Instructions on how to build Registrationshop are now available [here](INSTRUCTIONS.md)!
+Instructions on how to build Registrationshop are available [here](INSTRUCTIONS.md)!
 Let me know if you run into any troubles.
-Builds are not available yet.
+For some platforms, builds are not available yet.

 ## Supported platforms
 * OS X (Mountain Lion+)